- Library Services

 Database: A program which allows the storing and organising of data so that it can be retrieved and used in a variety of different ways.
 Databases in the library focus on a particular subject areas and are used to search for journal articles or digital collections.

-Dewey: (Dewey Decimal Classification) This is the name of the classification system we use to put classmarks on the books.
+Dewey: (Dewey Decimal Classification) This is the name of the system we use to organise books by subject, and put classmarks on the books.
 It's used to help you find the books on the shelves.

 DOI: (Digital Object Identifier) This is a permanent identifier to enable a student to find an item electronically.
 For example, a journal article can have a DOI that looks like this: 10.1000/182.
 People using a DOI to link to a Journal article on the web can always find the article as the DOI never changes.

-Disability Support Officer: The Library Disability Support Advisor is based on floor 4 and can arrange any practical help and support that you may need when using the Computing and Library Service.
+Disability Support Officer: The Library Disability Support Advisor is based on floor 4.
+They can arrange any practical help and support you may need with Computing and Library Services.
 More information at Disability Support.

-Dissertation: A dissertation is a long piece of writing generally on a topic chosen by the student, normally at the end of a course of study. eBook / electronic book: A book which is available in an electronic format/ online.
+Dissertation: A long piece of writing, usually on a topic chosen by the student.
+A dissertation is usually the last major assignment at the end of a course of study. eBook / electronic book: A book which is available in an electronic format/ online.

 Edition: Published books sometimes need updating.
 This means a new version or edition of the book may be published.
-Some books have many editions and it is recommended that you use the most recent.
+Some books have many editions: you will usually look at the most recent.

 Editor: The person who puts together a collection of material (such as a book, journal issue, or website), from multiple authors.